peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public override string ToString();

 Returns this CBOR object in string form.
-The format is intended to be uman-readable, not machine-readable, the format is not intended to be arsed, and the format may change at any time.
+The format is intended to be human-readable, not machine-readable, the format is not intended to be parsed, and the format may change at any time.

 <b>Return Value:</b>